TEALSK12/2nd-semester-introduction-to-computer-science/lesson_208_zork.md

   1. Present the project.
   2. Show a demo of the project
   3. Go over design considerations from project spec:
-    1.Draw out a game board using nested lists.
+    1. Draw out a game board using nested lists.
 Have students call out moves and practice going through a game
 2. Design
     1. Have students stay at their desks and write down what lists they'll need.
 Break up into parts: parsing user input, keeping track of players position, returning what is at players position
 3. Review